Eaton Fire Lawyer Doug Boxer comforts a resident who was a victim of the Maui Wildfires at Eaton Fire town hall.

-of experienced wildfire lawyers, world-class fire origin and causation experts, insurance specialists, and community engagement leaders committed to seeking justice for victims of preventable wildfires.
+LA Fire Justice is a coalition of experienced LA wildfire lawyers, world-class fire origin and causation experts, insurance specialists, and community engagement leaders committed to seeking justice from Southern California Edison for victims of the Eaton Fire.

 Our Team